orangejuice/blog/data/activity/book-什么样的爱值得勇敢一次-2023/record.en.md

 date: 2023-01-26 08:14:22+08:00
 douban:
   rating: 8.2
-  subtitle: YiFei Shen / 2023 / Jiangsu Phoenix Literature and Art Publishing House
+  subtitle: Shen Yifei / 2023 / Jiangsu Phoenix Literature and Art Publishing
 ---

-Via tw Randy Lu: Finishing the book is thrilling.
-Entering and maintaining a long-term relationship is a subject of study.
-This is a teaching guide and also a manual you can repeatedly use.
+Via Twitter Randy Lu: After reading, utterly exhilarating.
+Entering and maintaining a long-term relationship is a learned discipline.
+This book serves as a teaching guide and a manual to be used repeatedly.